Omotenashi: 3 Japanese lessons for service desks

 Why is this a good example for service desks?

 This type of desk is one that you would rather not need to go to at all, just like a service desk.
-I would have preferred to magically teleport to my hotel and get straight to enjoying a traditional Japanese bath (in the nude).
+I would have preferred to magically teleport to my hotel and get straight to enjoying a traditional Japanese bath.
 And I would prefer to have a functioning headset right away, instead of having to ask our IT service desk for aid when my current headset gives out.

 What is Omotenashi?